Atigeo/livy/instructions.md

 a file assembly/target/livy-server-3.0-SNAPSHOT.zip.
 This needs to be converted to tar.gz and copied to S3.

-One way to

-The version of livy that is currently deployed is 0.2.0.
-These instructions are for deploying 0.3.0.
-To pick up this new version, edit Dockerfile in spatterns-livy-docker.
-The path is in XPATTERNS_LIVY_DOWNLOAD_LINK.
-Adjust the version numbers there to deploy 0.3.0.

     $ cd assembly/target/
     $ unzip livy-server-0.3.0-SNAPSHOT.zip
     $ tar cfz livy-server-0.3.0-SNAPSHOT.tar.gz livy-server-0.3.0-SNAPSHOT